AKRAMSOUIDA/ECS_fullstack_app-/README.md

-# AWS MCP Project - Node.js & Next.js on ECS
+# Fullstack app blueprint - Node.js & Next.js on ECS

 A full-stack application demonstrating deployment of Node.js API and Next.js frontend on AWS ECS using containerization.